Charyn National Park: Climate

 The climate is "Cold Semi-Arid Climate" (Koeppen Classification BSk: warm, dry summers with cold winters.
 312 mm of precipitation per year (maximum in summer).
 Average temperature ranges from -10.7 C in January to 19.5 C in July.

 Plants and animals

 Within the park is the Charyn Ash Grove, a remnant stand of what was once a long forest belt of Sogdian Ash trees (Fraxinus sogdiana) that spread across the northern slopes of the Tian Shan mountains as early as the Paleogene Period.
 The ash groves in the park, which cover only about 5000 ha, can withstand wide swings in salinity and dryness in the floodplain soils.
-Above the flooplain is a unique community in which the dominant plants include Saxaul (Haloxylon), Eurotia, and Ephedra).
+Above the floodplain is a unique community in which the dominant plants include Saxaul (Haloxylon), Eurotia, and Ephedra).

 Scientists in the park have recorded 32 species of mammals, 18 of reptiles, 4 of amphibians, 100 of birds, and over 1,000 plants, 50 of which are rare or endemic.